Brice Hunter

-Brice H. Hunter (April 21, 1974 - April 18, 2004) was an American professional football wide receiver in the National Football League (NFL).
+Brice H. Hunter (April 21, 1974 - April 18, 2004) was an American professional football player who was a wide receiver in the National Football League (NFL).
 He was selected by the Miami Dolphins in the seventh round of the 1996 NFL draft with the 251st overall pick.
-He played college football at Georgia.
+He played college football for the Georgia Bulldogs.

 Death

 Hunter was shot and killed outside of his Chicago apartment in 2004.
 The shooter, Thomas Williams, killed Hunter in self-defense during a fight over Williams's loud music.
 However, Williams did face a misdemeanor charge for failing to register his weapon.